nrwl/nx/docs/shared/tutorials/angular-monorepo.md

 <router-outlet></router-outlet>
 ```

-Then we can add the `ProductListComponent` component to our `app.routes.ts` and render it via the routing mechanism whenever a user hits the `/products` route.
+Then we can add the `ProductsComponent` component to our `app.routes.ts` and render it via the routing mechanism whenever a user hits the `/products` route.

 ```ts {% fileName="apps/angular-store/src/app/app.routes.ts" highlightLines=[10,11,12,13,14] %}
 import { Route } from '@angular/router';